-Why I Joined Mass Pirates by Anonymous
+Why I joined Mass Pirates by Anonymous

-After working with Occupy Boston, I became engaged with the infotech team and met a some engaging activists who persuaded me to consider the MPP.
+After working with Occupy I got involved with the IT team and met a couple of very engaging activists who persuaded me to consider the MPP.
 Since then I have had a very interesting time sharing my own experiences and insights in a group that is open, fair, kind and accepting.
 I have worked with many political organizing groups and they all have crazy drama.
 However, the Mass Pirates are the most consistent group that approaches political organizing practically and realistically, building coalitions, taking the initiative an stepping back at times.
 Overall, no political group is perfect, but at times it is a good thing to find yourself simply able to exchange ideas in a open setting.

 Most importantly we are allowed to be ourselves, to have different perspectives and opinions, and still find a place and role with the International Pirates.
-I am happy to have found what I was looking for addressing the growing Surveillance State.
+I am happy to have found what I was looking for addressing the growing Surveillance State .

 Election News

-Scott Walker punked in New Hampshire.